Cost Engineering - Effective Estimating and Cost Control of Engineering and Construction Projects

 - Understand estimates and prepare control budgets

 - Prepare cash flow forecasts and calculate life-cycle costs

 Project leaders and technical staff charged with delivering tangible results require objective cost assessments for funding and control decisions.
 The business purpose of the cost engineering function is to provide these assessments early and reliably so that a better decision may be made.

 This course examines the key concepts of cost engineering, including estimating, risk analysis, cost control, scheduling and change management to achieve the best value for investments and expenditures.
-It also provides methodologies, procedures and tools, along with hands-on application, of use.
+It also provides methodologies, procedures and tools, along with the hands-on application of use.